GSA/ficam-pacs/pages/pacs_what_is_a_pacs.md

 ## Characteristics of a FICAM-Compliant PACS/E-PACS
-In February 2011, the Office of Management and Budget (OMB) issued memorandum [M-11-11](https://obamawhitehouse.archives.gov/sites/default/files/omb/memoranda/2011/m11-11.pdf){:target="_blank"} to lead Executive Departments and Agencies on the continued implementation of [HSPD-12](http://www.dhs.gov/homeland-security-presidential-directive-12){:target="_blank"}.
-M-11-11 also defined a partnership between DHS and GSA to provide agencies with guidance on the implementation of physical access requirements for Federal buildings per the DHS [Interagency Security Committee](https://www.dhs.gov/isc-policies-standards-best-practices){:target="_blank"} Standards and NIST guidelines (for example, [SP 800-116](https://csrc.nist.gov/publications/detail/sp/800-116/rev-1/final){:target="_blank"}, _A Recommendation for the Use of PIV Credentials in Physical Access Control Systems (PACS)_).
+In May 2019, the Office of Management and Budget (OMB) released memorandum [M-19-17](https://www.whitehouse.gov/wp-content/uploads/2019/05/M-19-17.pdf){:target="_blank"}, _Enabling Mission Delivery through Improved Identity, Credential, and Access
+Management_.
+Related to PACS, M-19-17 rescinded memorandum [M-11-11](https://obamawhitehouse.archives.gov/sites/default/files/omb/memoranda/2011/m11-11.pdf){:target="_blank"}, _Continued Implementation of Homeland Security Presidential Directive (HSPD) 12 – Policy for a Common Identification Standard for Federal Employees and Contractors_.
+The updated guidance adds further specificity to require the use of PIV credentials for physical access to Federal buildings, implemented per _[The Risk Management Process for Federal Facilities: An Interagency Security Committee Standard](https://www.dhs.gov/isc-policies-standards-best-practices){:target="_blank"}_ and NIST [SP 800-116](https://csrc.nist.gov/publications/detail/sp/800-116/rev-1/final){:target="_blank"}, _A Recommendation for the Use of PIV Credentials in Physical Access Control Systems (PACS)_.

 Characteristics of NIST SP 800-116 compliant systems include, but are not limited to:
 - Use high-assurance credentials for electronic authentication of employees and contractors